 Our wellbeing courses focus on the importance of positive attitudes, goal setting, confidence building, communication and managing change through our 7 Steps to Success life-skills programme.
 Wellbeing courses have been particularly successful in Wiltshire, commissioned by Wiltshire Public Health and individual GP Practices through their Clinical Commissioning Groups.

-Natalie Marshall attended our first Wellbeing course in Tidworth, Wilstshire in 2014.
+Natalie Marshall attended our first Wellbeing course in Tidworth, Wilstshire.
 Natalie came to the course with depression and low self-esteem following major surgery.
 She says that working with Active changed her attitude and made her believe that all things are possible.You can read Natalie’s story here

-Sophie Perkins had what she describes as a life changing experience when she attended an Active Plus Wellbeing course in Calne, Wiltshire in the spring of 2015.
-Sophie was still suffering from severe anxiety and depression, memory loss and limited mobility following a serious head injury early in 2014.
+Sophie Perkins had what she describes as a life changing experience when she attended an Active Plus Wellbeing course in Calne, Wiltshire.
+Sophie was still suffering from severe anxiety and depression, memory loss and limited mobility following a serious head injury.
 She had become reclusive and dependent on her family to take her anywhere.
 The course turned her life around so much that Sophie’s mum said “I have got my daughter back”.

 We are delighted that Sophie came back to see us recently, to inspire and encourage others to take advantage of the opportunities that our Wellbeing Courses bring.
 Read Sophie’s story here

 Social Prescribing – Active Plus are part of the Public Health England funded, Volunteer Cornwall led Social Prescription Scheme Cornwall Social Prescribing.
 Working alongside GP’s our Social Prescribing Link Workers work with individuals, connecting them with their local community facilities to improve their wellbeing and tackle social isolation.
 People will be referred to a Social Prescribing Link Worker by their GP or other health care professional.